geoserver/geoserver/doc/en/user/source/styling/sld-extensions/composite-blend.rst

 Color blending modes
 --------------------

-Blending modes mix the colors of source and destination in various ways, each pixel in the result will be some sort of combination between the source and destination pixels.
+Blending modes mix the colors of source and destination in various ways.
+Each pixel in the result will be some sort of combination between the source and destination pixels.

-Each of the titles values is one key that you can use in the SLD (syntax to be described later on).
+Each title is a key that you can use in the SLD (syntax to be described later on).

 multiply
 ........

 The source color is multiplied by the destination color and replaces the destination.
-The resultant color is always at least as dark as either the source or destination color.
+The resulting color is always at least as dark as either the source or destination color.
 Multiplying any color with black results in black.
 Multiplying any color with white preserves the original color.

 .. list-table::
    :widths: 50 50